Edna Parker

-Edna Ruth Parker (née Scott) (April 20, 1893 – November 26, 2008) was an American supercentenarian who, for 15 months, was recognized as the oldest person in the world.
+Edna Ruth Parker (née Scott; April 20, 1893 – November 26, 2008) was an American supercentenarian who, for 15 months, was recognized as the oldest person in the world.
 She was featured in two documentaries and included in a Boston University DNA database of supercentenarians.

 Biography

-Edna Ruth Parker was born on April 20, 1893, on a farm in Shelby County, Indiana, and raised eating a typical farm diet of meat and starch.
+Edna Ruth Parker was born on April 20, 1893, on a farm in Morgan County, Indiana, and raised eating a typical farm diet of meat and starch.
 She attended Franklin Senior High School, then took classes at Franklin College to obtain a teaching certificate.
 Parker taught at a two-room schoolhouse in Smithland for a few years, until she married her next door neighbor, Earl Parker, on April 12, 1913.
 Earl died on February 23, 1939.
 They had two sons, Clifford and Earl Jr., both of whom she outlived.
 Her two sisters predeceased her, one dying aged 99 and the other at 88.
 At the time of her death, Parker had five grandchildren, thirteen great-grandchildren and thirteen great-great-grandchildren.

 Parker lived alone on a farm from the age of 45, when her husband died, until 1993, aged 100 when, still in very strong health, she lived briefly with her son Clifford, before moving to a nursing home at Heritage House Convalescent Center, a retirement community in Shelbyville, Indiana.
 Until her death, Parker read the newspaper every day and enjoyed reading and reciting poetry, especially the works of James Whitcomb Riley, and according to family liked to quote his poetry to visitors.